Top 20 Safe Investments with High Returns

 Best For: Individuals already using a credit card to pay bills; investors looking for the closest thing to “free money.”

-Credit cards are frequently perceived as something consumers should avoid, due to high interest rates and insane amounts of debt.
-In reality, as long as credit cards are used wisely, they can offer great cash back rewards and yield higher returns than many investments offered by banks.
+Credit cards are frequently perceived as something consumers should avoid due to high interest rates and the ease with which they can accrue massive amounts of debt.
+In reality, as long as credit cards are used wisely, they can offer great cash-back rewards and yield higher returns than many investments offered by banks.

-Capital One Quicksilver, Wells Fargo Cash Wise, Chase Freedom and Bank of American Cash Rewards are some of the best cash back credit cards on the market.
-Yet another safe investment with decently high returns.
+Capital One Quicksilver, Citi Double Cash Back, Chase Freedom Unlimited®, Discover it® Cash Back, Amazon Visa and Bank of America® Customized Cash Rewards are some of the best cash-back credit cards on the market.
+They are yet another safe investment with decently high returns.

 You may also like: Best Money Making Apps To Make Extra Money